 Test for phosphates

-You can buy a phosphate test kit – the Aquacheck Phosphate Test Kit is quite inexpensive.
+You can buy a phosphate test kit – the Aquacheck Phosphate Test Kit is inexpensive.

-You can buy chemicals to reduce the amount of phosphate in your pool if these are shown to be high.
+If the phosphate level in your pool is high, you can buy chemicals to reduce it.
 One of the most popular on Amazon is the Clorox Pool&Spa 55232CLX Phosphate Remover.
 Make sure you follow the manufacturer’s instructions.

 How to fix a green pool with high chlorine?

-Once you have worked out why the chlorine is high but not working and then used the methods above to correct it, you can move on to actually getting rid of the algae.
+Once you have determined why the chlorine is high but not working and used the methods above to correct it, you can move on to getting rid of the algae.

 Shock the pool

-All shock treatments will have measurements on the back that you need to follow, the chief of which is what levels the pH in your pool must be.
-When you are about to shock your pool, you need to make sure that all the other chemical levels are perfect for getting the best possible results.
+All shock treatments will have measurements on the back that you need to follow, the chief of which is the pH levels in your pool.
+When you are about to shock your pool, you must ensure that all the other chemical levels are perfect for the best possible results.

-Once the algae are dead it will be lying on the bottom of the pool.
+Once the algae is dead, it will lie on the bottom of the pool.
 The only easy way to get rid of it easily is to vacuum the pool to waste as all the algae will be expelled from the pool.

 Drain and add new water

-Draining your pool, at least partially, and then topping up the water will help to reduce the amount of combined chlorine, phosphates and the pH of the water.
+Draining your pool, at least partially, and then topping up the water will help reduce the amount of combined chlorine, phosphates and the water’s pH.
 This will have the effect of almost starting again from scratch, enabling you to remove algae and adjust the chemicals properly.

 Do not use algaecide

-Algaecide is not really used to kill the algae in a green pool as it is actually used more as a preventative measure to prevent it from growing in the first place.
-However many people just add lots of algaecide and then wonder why it hasn’t worked.
+Algaecide is not used to kill the algae in a green pool as it is used more as a preventative measure to prevent it from growing in the first place.
+However, many people add algaecide and wonder why they still have green pool water.

-Shock chlorine will actually also help to prevent the algaecide from doing anything too.
+Shock chlorine will also help prevent the algaecide from doing anything.

 Pool Care Handbook and Video Course